Many investors were given poor or mis-leading advice when it came to transferring money from their personal pension into a Berkeley Burke SIPP.

 In 2014 the Financial Ombudsman Scheme (FOS) ruled against them in respect of the Sustainable Agro Energy investment.
 This was a green biofuel project in Cambodia which subsequently went into receivership after the Serious Fraud Squad got involved!

-However, Berkeley Burke won the right to appeal this decision which was scheduled for October 2019.
+However, they won the right to appeal this decision which was scheduled for October 2019.

 This did not go ahead as they decided to withdraw their appeal case due to a lack of funds.